 Your developing baby relies on you as their sole source of nutrition.
-This means that your diet when you’re 1 month pregnant can impact not only your health but also your developing baby’s health and development too!
+This means that your diet during month 1 of pregnancy can impact not only your health but also your baby’s health and development too!

-You can help your developing baby in cognitive development by having a well-balanced diet that provides valuable nutrients such as DHA (Docosahexaenoic acid) and ARA (Arachidonic acid).
-These nutrients are enriched with omega-3 and omega-6 fats respectively, which are critical for supporting the healthy development of your developing baby’s brain and eyes5 6.
-These beneficial fats can be found in fish such as salmon, bass and anchovies7.
+You can help your baby’s cognitive development by having a well-balanced diet that provides valuable nutrients such as DHA (Docosahexaenoic acid) and ARA (Arachidonic acid).
+These nutrients are enriched with omega-3 and omega-6 fats respectively, which are critical for supporting the healthy development of your baby’s brain and eyes .⁵ ⁶ These beneficial fats can be found in fish such as salmon, bass and anchovies.⁷

-The US Department of Agriculture and US Department of Health and Human Services recommend that pregnant women consume at least eight to 12 ounces (226 to 340 grams) a week of a variety of seafood.
+The US Department of Agriculture as well as the US Department of Health and Human Services recommend that pregnant women consume at least eight to 12 ounces (226 to 340 grams) a week of a variety of seafood.
 During your first month of pregnancy, try to eat two servings of fatty fish – like salmon – each week.

-Fish are extremely valuable sources of DHA, but during your pregnancy, avoid fish and shellfish that contain high levels of mercury, as too much of it can potentially harm your developing baby’s nervous system.
-In general, older and larger fish contain more mercury, so avoid foods like swordfish, shark and tilefish8.
+While fish are extremely valuable sources of DHA, it is best to avoid fish and shellfish that contain high levels of mercury, during your pregnancy, as too much of it can potentially harm your developing baby’s nervous system.
+In general, older and larger fish contain more mercury, so avoid swordfish, shark and tilefish.⁸

-Alternatively, you can support your developing baby’s all-round development by supplementing your diet with Enfamama A+.
-Get your FREE SAMPLE of Enfamama A+, which is chock full of essential nutrients such as DHA, which promotes healthy baby brain and eye development.
+Additionally, you can support your baby’s all-round development through month 1 of pregnancy by supplementing your diet with Enfamama A+.
+Get your FREE SAMPLE of Enfamama A+, which contains DHA and essential nutrients like Folic acid, Iron, Zinc, Iodine, and Vitamin B6 which are important for your developing baby.